 What type and how much oil should you use?

 After you cut your veggies, coat them with enough oil so that they aren’t dry, but not so much that they’re dripping in excess oil.
-I typically use 1-2 tablespoon per baking sheet.
+I typically use 1 to 2 tablespoons per baking sheet.

 Other tips: stirring, where to put the baking sheet, and more